withastro/astro/.changeset/dirty-rabbits-act.md

 **BREAKING CHANGE to the experimental `astro:env` feature only**

 Server secrets specified in the schema must now be imported from `astro:env/server`.
-Using `getSecret()` with these keys no longer involves any special handling and the raw value will be returned.
+Using `getSecret()` is no longer required to use these environment variables in your schema:

 ```diff
 - import { getSecret } from 'astro:env/server'